 Body Positivity Controversy

-These are the many reasons that the body positivity movement has created controversy over the years.
+There are many reasons that the body positivity movement has created controversy over the years.
 These are just some of the controversial issues that are causing therapists, celebrities, and leaders in the industry to shift from the body positivity movement to the body neutrality movement today.

 - In general, some people argue that overweight people cannot be healthy and we should not be promoting fat acceptance as part of the body positivity movement.